MIAviation/git-fundamentals-hailwerth/README.md

+#
+Hi I'm Hailey Werth
+I am learning how to create & use a repo, manage branches, commit changes and open/merge a pull request

-# :wave: The Basics of GitHub
+:wave: The Basics of GitHub

 ## 🤓 Course overview and learning outcomes